History of local government in Swindon: David Murray John

 David Murray John OBE became Swindon town clerk in 1937, and later was the architect of the town's post-war growth.
 He engendered diversity of jobs in Swindon so that the town would not rely solely on the railway for employment.

-After the Town Development Act 1952 was passed, the Council was able to make a persuasive case for Swindon as an overspill district, ideally suited to accommodate a good number of London's jobless.
+After the Town Development Act 1952 was passed, the council was able to make a persuasive case for Swindon as an overspill district, ideally suited to accommodate a good number of London's jobless.
 The Act provided for rehousing subsidies, compulsory purchase of land and financial assistance from governments to provide local amenities and services.

 With negotiations successful between Swindon Council, London County Council and the Borough of Tottenham, Murray John and his officers proceeded with a series of diversifications that eventually expanded the town's industrial base and helped the local economy, while increasing the stock of available council housing.
 The companies of Plessey and Vickers assisted by agreeing to employ over 1,500 of those moving to Swindon; the Council funded the creation of industrial estates and housing developments.
 In the period 1951–1981, Swindon's population grew by 70 percent, "some 58 per cent higher than the national average over the same period".
 In the 1980s, Swindon became the fastest growing town in Europe.

 Murray John died in 1974 and is honoured in the name of the David Murray John Tower in the centre of Swindon.
 Built in 1976, it rises to a height of 83 metres (272 ft) and is the tallest building in the town.

 Civil parishes

 The former municipal borough was unparished.
 An Order effective April 2017 created the civil parishes of Central Swindon North and Central Swindon South, the boundary between them being the Great Western main line.
-The parish council of the latter parish styles itself as Swindon South.
+The parish council of the latter parish styled itself as Swindon South Parish Council, and in 2023 officially changed its name.